 OAKLAND COUNTY, Michigan – Oakland Community College (OCC) was one of three finalists out of 1,400 community colleges nationwide to be honored at the American Association of Community Colleges (AACC) conference in New Orleans, LA.
 OCC was recognized for its visionary work in the category of College Safety and Planning.

 OCC was honored for fulfilling a number of safety and response criteria and its formation of a Clery Act/Title IX Compliance Committee two years ago in response to the addition of the Violence Against Women Act (VAWA).
 The committee worked to ensure compliance with both the Clery Act and Title IX.
-As a result, OCC enhanced communication, training, community outreach and understanding of what responsible behavior looks like across its five campuses.
+As a result, OCC enhanced communication, training, community outreach and understanding of what responsible behavior looks like across its multi campus system.